randomstrangerpassenger/SPRC/project_code.md

     // Controller 생성 (initialize는 생성자에서 자동 호출됨) const app = new PortfolioController(state, view);

-    // Make Chart globally available or pass it where needed (e.g., to View)
-    // If View needs Chart, consider passing it during initialization or directly
-    // For simplicity, let's assume View can access the global Chart object for now
-    // (A better approach might be dependency injection)

     console.log("Application setup complete.");
 } catch (error) {